Quantum machine learning: Implementations and experiments

-Breakthrough Solutions to Barren Plateaus
+Barren plateau problem

 The barren plateau problem where quantum algorithms encounter flat optimization landscapes—has seen significant theoretical and practical advances in 2025.
 Los Alamos National Laboratory researchers have provided the first mathematical characterization of why and when barren plateaus occur in variational quantum algorithms, establishing theoretical guarantees for algorithm scalability.

 This work solves a key usability problem for quantum machine learning by providing rigorous theorems that predict whether a given architecture will remain trainable as it scales to larger quantum systems.
 The breakthrough eliminates the previous trial-and-error approach that had led to researcher fatigue in the field.

 Skepticism

-While machine learning itself is now not only a research field but an economically significant and fast growing industry and quantum computing is a well established field of both theoretical and experimental research, QML remains a purely theoretical field of studies.
-Attempts to experimentally demonstrate concepts of QML remain insufficient.
+While machine learning itself is now not only a research field but an economically significant and fast growing industry and quantum computing is a well established field of both theoretical and experimental research, QML remains a theoretical field of studies.
 Further, another obstacle exists at the prediction stage because the outputs of quantum learning models are inherently random.
 This creates an often considerable overhead, as many executions of a quantum learning model have to be aggregated to obtain an actual prediction.

 Many of the leading scientists that extensively publish in the field of QML warn about the extensive hype around the topic and are very restrained if asked about its practical uses in the foreseeable future.
-Sophia Chen collected some of the statements made by well known scientists in the field:
+Sophia Chen collected in 2020 some of the statements made by well known scientists in the field: